Rhythmical Embrocation of the Organs – Medical Indications and Effects

 - Irritable bowel syndrome

-- Anorexia (stimulates intervention by the astral body)
+- Anorexia (stimulates intervention by the soul body)

 - Internal cold (tendency to anaemia)